voltavidTony/lang-gen/README.md

 ### Lang Placeholder

-This FES is used to insert the original lang value of the current language file, which allows the game's existing localization to be used.
+This FES is used to insert one of two values using the game's existing localization:

+1. The original lang value of the current language file with `.value`
+2. The current lang unit (language designator) with `.unit` (for instance 'en_us')

 The lang FES can appear anywhere and multiple times in the LFS.

 __Example:__ <str>"₊ ⊹<fmt>{lang.value}</fmt>⊹ ࣪ ˖"</str> (item name decorated with sparkles)